codeabiswas/quotescape/SPEC.md

 ## What?

 An app that generates quote wallpapers and sets them as your desktop background.
-The quote can be random (from the Quotable API), a quote provided by you, or one of your Kindle highlights.
+The quote can be random (from the Quotes Hub API), a quote provided by you, or one of your Kindle highlights.

 ## Why?